ahlstromvij/REMINDER_project/README.md

 ## Files

-The R scripts are meant to be run in the following order:
+The R scripts in the `R` folder are meant to be run in the following order:

-1. `preprocessing.R` - Reads in the SPSS data and pre-processes it.
-Outputs `df_preprocessed.csv`.
+1. `preprocessing.R` - Reads in the SPSS data from `data/10085_da_en_v1_0.zsav` and pre-processes it.
+Outputs `data/df_preprocessed.csv`.
 2. `descriptive_stats.R` - Subsets the data to only include Wave 2 data, and shows some basic tables and plots by way of descriptive statistics.
-Outputs `df_preprocessed_W2.csv`.
+Outputs `data/df_preprocessed_W2.csv`.
 3. `imputation.R` - Reads in the pre-processed data from the previous step and imputes all missing values using multiple imputation, to prepare for modeling.
-Outputs `model_data.csv`.
+Outputs `data/model_data.csv`.
 4. `scales.R` - Reads in the data from the previous step and builds scales using IRT modeling.

 ## Data